Virginia Abernethy

-Virginia Deane Abernethy (born October 4, 1934) is an American anthropologist, far-right activist, white nationalist, and self-described "ethnic separatist."
-She is professor emerita of psychiatry at Vanderbilt University School of Medicine.
+Virginia Deane Abernethy (born October 4, 1934) is an American social anthropologist, far-right activist, white nationalist, and self-described "ethnic separatist."
+She is a professor emerita of psychiatry at the Vanderbilt University School of Medicine.
 She has published research on population demography and immigration.
 She ran for Vice President of the United States in 2012 alongside Merlin Miller for the American Third Position, a party that promotes white nationalism.

-Early life
+Early life and education

-Virginia Deane Abernethy was born in 1934 in Cuba to American parents.
-She was raised in Argentina and New York City, being educated at New York's Riverdale Country School.
-She received a B.A. from Wellesley College, an M.B.A. from Vanderbilt University, and Ph.D. from the Social Relations Department at Harvard University in 1970.
+Virginia Deane Abernethy was born in 1934 in Havana, Cuba, to American parents.
+She was raised in Argentina and New York City.
+While in New York, she attended the Riverdale Country School.
+After graduating from Wellesley College with a B.A., she earned an M.A. in 1968 and her Ph.D. in social anthropology in 1970 from Harvard University, where she was a doctoral student in the Harvard Department of Social Relations.
+Her doctoral dissertation was titled, "Husband, mother, and social network in relation to the maternal response".
+In 1981, she earned an M.B.A. from Vanderbilt University.